heray1990/AlgorithmVisualization/README.md

 > In (g), array *L* has all its elements copied back to *A*.
 Therefore, in (h), copy the remainder (6 and 7) of array *R* back into *A* without comparison with array *L*.

 Download [src/visual_merge_sort.py](https://github.com/heray1990/AlgorithmVisualization/blob/master/src/visual_merge_sort.py) and run it in Linux.
-You will see how Shell Sort works.
+You will see how Merge Sort works.

 Run the command `python visual_merge_sort.py -n 50`, you will get the animation as follow.

 ![merge_sort_50samples_fps30_dpi50](https://raw.githubusercontent.com/heray1990/AlgorithmVisualization/master/images/merge_sort_50samples_fps30_dpi50.gif)

 Run `python visual_merge_sort.py -n 50 -o outputfile` to save the animation into a _output.mp4_ file.
-Then you can convert it into _output.gif_ file.
+Then you can convert it into _output.gif_ file by `ffmpeg -i output.mp4 output.gif`.